“No matter how I try to wipe it away, your love continues to cling to me.”

 The love Yakumo receives gives him reason to continue living (and encouragement to perform rakugo, which is such a part of his life, he’s even more despondent than usual without it).
 The love Shinnosuke, Konatsu, and Yotarou receive encourages them to live fully, confident they are accepted and valued, no matter what they’ve done.

 Outside anime, too, people find value, purpose, and strength in love, both received and given.
 Knowing that you’re cared for and valued, despite your faults, can go a long way to affirm not only your life itself, but your ability and right to pursue your dream career, hone your talents, or build friendship.
-Unconditional love frees us from the affects of shame, among other things.
+Unconditional love frees us from the effects of shame, among other things.

 I do, however, worry when people base their lives’ values on other people’s love or approval.
 Other humans don’t give you worth; they tell you of your worth.
 And your love doesn’t define any other individual’s value or purpose, does not affirm their life or obligate them to reciprocate your attention.
 Self-love isn’t sufficient, either.
 I’m quite fond of myself, but I shouldn’t rely on myself to define my worth or purpose—for one thing, that’s very arrogant, and for another, I’m not necessarily the most reliable source of love and acceptance.